Not currently on exhibit.

 Parrots use vocalizations to keep in constant contact with one another in their habitat, even if they are on opposite sides of the forest.
 They have a very loud call, called a contact call, they use for this.
 It's their way of saying, "Hey, I'm in a tree over here!
 Where are you?"

 These birds are often kept as pets.
 Parrots can be challenging to live with, because they haven't been domesticated for thousands of years the way dogs and cats have.
 They are still wild animals and have adaptations that allow them to live in the wild.

-Macaws eat primarily nuts from native palms, such as acuri and bocaiuva palms, but they also eat fruits and vegetables.
+Macaws primarily eat nuts from native palms, such as acuri and bocaiuva palms, but they also eat fruits and vegetables.
 Their beaks are strong enough to crack open coconuts.

-Adult macaws have no known predators in the wild, but toucans, corvids, possums, and coatis prey on the eggs.
+Adult macaws have no known predators in the wild, but toucans, corvids, possums and coatis prey on the eggs.